 Making plans: A guide to parenting arrangements after separation or divorce

-Parenting Plans—putting your parenting arrangement in writing
+Parenting Plans: Putting your parenting arrangements in writing

+You should consider the age of your children and how the plan may change as your children grow.
+Your plan should have enough detail to provide clear expectations about the plan, yet have enough flexibility to be realistic.
+Consider how well you are able to work with the other parent when thinking about how specific your parenting plan should be.
 If you think there are issues that you and the other parent may disagree on in the future, it's a good idea to address them in your plan.
 That way, you'll both know how to handle those situations as they come up.
 This can help you avoid conflict.

 Options for coming up with a parenting arrangement

 When you're deciding which parenting arrangement is best for your children, and deciding on other issues like child support, there are many ways to come to an agreement without going to court.